W leju po bombie

-"W leju po bombie" ("In the Bomb Crater") is a 1993 science fiction short story by Andrzej Sapkowski.
+"W leju po bombie" is a 1993 science fiction short story by Andrzej Sapkowski.
 It belongs to the genres of military and political fiction, as well as klerykal fiction and politpunk.

 Set in an alternate-reality Poland ruled by a powerful religious Curia, the story depicts a chaotic and war-torn world where foreign (Lithuanian and German) paramilitary forces clash on Polish soil, while nationalist gangs, and geopolitical conflicts shape everyday life.
 The narrative follows a group of schoolchildren navigating the dangers of their conflict-torn city, spending much time in the titular bomb crater, which becomes a microcosm of the broader political and social turmoil.

 Originally written for a planned but never-published anti-clerical anthology, the story was first published in 1993 in the magazine Fenix and has since been reprinted in multiple anthologies and literary collections, as well as translated into Czech and Serbian.
 In 1994, the story won the Janusz A. Zajdel Award.
 Critics praised "W leju po bombie" for its sharp social commentary (namely sharp critique of nationalism, xenophobia, and religious authoritarianism), ironic humor, and unique blend of science fiction and political allegory, seeing it as a product of post-communist Poland's anxieties.